Anti-Dialectics For Absolute Beginners

 The first law governing development is the change of quantity into quality.

 It is a familiar feature of our experience that objects and processes around us have different properties/qualities and that they can change.
 [Henceforth, I will just call these "qualities".]
-So, for instance, these can change from solid to liquid, hot to cold, red to green, stationary to moving, and so on.
-Some of the latter are trivial or superficial.
+So, for instance, these qualities can change from solid to liquid, hot to cold, red to green, stationary to moving, and so on.
+Some of these are trivial or superficial.
 For example, if you have your fingernails trimmed, that doesn't really alter who you are in any significant way.
 Others are more significant.
 So, if a building burns down, that is a pretty fundamental change!

 However, underlying such apparent diversity there are several unifying factors, which is where this law comes in.
 The first law holds that if matter or energy is fed into, or drained out of, a body or system, at some point it will undergo a sudden, or "nodal", change -- a "leap".
 For instance, if you load straws onto the proverbial camel's back, at some point it will break.
 Gradual "quantitative" change in the end leads to sudden, significant "qualitative" change.